-The typical cost of blown-in insulation installation is around $1000 - $1500.
+The average cost of blown-in insulation installation is around $1000 - $1500.
 We discover that most consumers spend between $900 and $1900 to have blown-in insulation installed.
 Undoubtedly, the lower end of the cost estimate is due to “do it yourself” installations.
-But, the important point is that even with a modest investment you can seriously upgrade the energy efficiency of your home while also improving your comfort.
+But, the important point is that even with a modest investment you can seriously upgrade the energy efficiency of your home while also upgrading your comfort.

 So with the likely savings, why wouldn’t you just do it yourself?